IntelRealSense/librealsense/projection.md

 4. All coordinate systems are right handed and have an orthogonal basis
   * There is no need for any sort of mirroring/skewing in the transformation between two coordinate systems

+Knowing the extrinsic parameters between two streams allows you to transform points from one coordinate space to another, which can be done by calling `rs_transform_point_to_point`.
+This operation is defined as a standard affine transformation using a 3x3 rotation matrix and a 3-component translation vector.

 Extrinsic parameters can be retrieved via a call to `rs_get_device_extrinsics` between any two streams which are supported by the device.
 One does not need to enable any streams beforehand, the device extrinsics are assumed to be independent of the content of the streams' images and constant for a given device for the lifetime of the program.

+## Model specific details

+It is not necessary to know what model of RealSense device is plugged in to successfully make use of the projection capabilities of `librealsense`, developers can take advantage of certain known properties of given devices.

+1. F200 and SR300 depth images are always pixel-aligned with infrared images
+  * The depth and infrared images have identical intrinsics
+  * The depth and infrared images will always use the Inverse Brown-Conrady distortion model
+  * The extrinsic transformation between depth and infrared is the identity transform
+  * Pixel coordinates can be used interchangeably between these two streams

+2. F200 and SR300 color images have no distortion
+  * When projecting to the color image on these devices, the distortion step can be skipped entirely

+3. R200 left and right infrared images are rectified
+  * The two infrared streams have identical intrinsics
+  * The two infrared streams have no distortion
+  * There is no rotation between left and right infrared images (identity matrix)
+  * There is translation on only one axis between left and right infrared images (`translation[1]` and `translation[2]` are zero)